jasperproject/jasperproject.github.io/documentation/software/index.md

 <h1 class="linked" id='quick-start'><a href="#quick-start" title="Permalink to this headline">Method 1: Quick Start (Recommended)</a></h1>

 The quickest way to get up and running with Jasper is to download the pre-compiled disk image [available here](http://sourceforge.net/projects/jasperproject/files/jasper-disk-image.tar.gz/download).
-Raspberry Pi B+ users can download an [unofficial disk image from here](http://www.filedropper.com/jasper-disk-imagebtar).
 After imaging your SD card, skip to the section on [configuring your Jasper Client](#configure-jasper).

 If you want to understand how all of the supporting libraries are compiled on the Raspberry Pi, Method 3 may be to your liking (or, at the very least, helpful for debugging).